Sloane Ranger

 In the United Kingdom, a Sloane Ranger, or simply a Sloane, is a stereotypical upper-middle or upper-class person, typically although not necessarily a young one, who embodies a very particular upbringing and outlook.
 The Sloane Ranger style is a uniform, effortless, and unambitious although sophisticated one.

-The television character Tim Nice-But-Dim, an Old Ardinian, is thought by some to be a good example of a Sloane Ranger.
+Its counterpart in the United States is the preppy style and in France is bon chic bon genre.

 The term is a pun based on references to Sloane Square, a location in Chelsea, London, famed for the wealth of its residents and frequenters, and the television character The Lone Ranger.

-Social stratum

-The term dates from 1975 when aspiring writer Peter York had conversations with Ann Barr (then features editor of UK magazine Harpers & Queen) about what had become a recognisable tribe of young people living in Chelsea and parts of Kensington.
-This led to an article for the magazine, defining the characteristics of this slice of English society.

-Female Sloanes, especially those involved in equestrian activities, were often seen in the 1970s around London wearing Hermès or Liberty silk headscarves distinctively tied between the tip of the chin and the bottom lip, masking the lower part of the face, which furthered the "Lone Ranger" jest.

-Several years passed before York and Barr collaborated on the Official Sloane Ranger Handbook, which became a global best-seller in 1982.
-The innovatory journalistic format and techniques from the 1975 article had by then become well established.
-Ann Barr and her editorial team at Harpers & Queen spent much time working on the original draft of the 1975 article.
-The potential of the piece, to become a talking point and to define a new form of social comment, was seen from the start.
-Barr and the sub-editors at the magazine devised many of the 'attributes' of a Sloane, added as boxes to the main text, in what became a widely imitated format.
-These delineated the habits and customs of the social group in question, from clothes to shopping, to holiday venues, to choice of marital partner.
+Origin

-The Sloane Ranger proposal came from Martina (Tina) Margetts, a sub-editor on Harpers & Queen who worked (with fellow sub-editor Laura Pank) on the 1975 article.
+The coinage came from Martina (Tina) Margetts, a sub-editor on Harpers & Queen who worked on the 1975 article.
 In her early twenties she had found herself amongst this social group while undertaking a course on fine art at the Victoria and Albert Museum.

 Initially, the term "Sloane Ranger" was used mostly in reference to women, a particular archetype being Diana, Princess of Wales.
 However, the term now usually includes men.
 A male Sloane has also been referred to as a "Rah" and by the older term "Hooray Henry".

-The term Sloane Ranger has equivalent terms in other countries: in France, they are called 'BCBG' (bon chic bon genre), while a near analogue in the United States is the preppy subculture.